joaopauloschuler/neural-api/README.md

 * Pascal is easy to learn and easy to make a readable and understandable source code.
 You'll be able to make super fast **native** code and at the same time have a readable code.

 ## Prerequisites
 You'll need [Lazarus](https://www.lazarus-ide.org/) development environment.
 If you have an OpenCL capable device, you'll need its OpenCL drivers.
+Many examples use the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+You'll also find examples for the [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html), [MNIST](http://yann.lecun.com/exdb/mnist/), [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist) and the [Places365-Standard Small images 256x256](http://places2.csail.mit.edu/download.html) dataset.

 ## Will It Work with Delphi?
 This project is [Lazarus](https://www.lazarus-ide.org/) based.
 That said, as of release [v0.98](https://github.com/joaopauloschuler/neural-api/releases/tag/v0.98), a number of units do compile with Delphi and you can create and run neural networks with Delphi.
 You'll be able to compile these units with Delphi: neuralvolume, neuralnetwork, neuralab, neuralabfun, neuralbit, neuralbyteprediction, neuralcache, neuraldatasets, neuralgeneric, neuralplanbuilder, Neural OpenCL, Neural Threading and neuralfit.